mz4987/CS598-DL4H-Reproducibility-Project/README.md

 # Step 5: Test Extraction
 `Testing mimic_direct_extract.ipynb` contains tests for different data processing funcations in **MIMIC-Extract**.
+Results of this test are shown in `Result.xlsx`.

 # Step 6: Train Models and Evaluate Results

 Models are provided in notebooks.
+Results of this test are shown in `Result.xlsx`.

 Mortality and Length-of-stay (LOS) Predictions models are demonstrated as `Baselines for Mortality and LOS prediction - Sklearn.ipynb` and `Baselines for Mortality and LOS prediction - GRU-D.ipynb`.